 This course is a study of the new directions that the Quebec novel has taken in the wake of the sea change brought about by the Quiet Revolution.
 We will focus on the expression of a new nationalist sentiment in novels.
-We will cover the concept of the socially engaged writer, new styles of writing, the emergence of women's writing and, above all, the growing importance of
+We will cover the concept of the socially engaged writer, new styles of writing, the emergence of women's writing and, above all, the growing importance of migrant literature.
+This will lead us to reconsider the relationship between the various literatures of French-speaking Canada in the context of minority literatures.

-Note(s): This course is intended for students in their second, third or fourth year of study.
+This course is intended for students in their second, third or fourth year of study.